 Reading a chapter synopsis may give you an understanding of what has happened in a particular section of a book, but you will miss out on the finer details and will subsequently not be able to build up your own personal interpretation of the storyline.
 By applying analytical skills upon the first reading of a text, you will already be one step closer to being able to write a good answer in the exam.

-an introduction to further education, as you will be beginning to learn in ways that your peers on more advanced courses are.
+You should consider the GCSE course an introduction to further education, as you will be beginning to learn in ways that your peers on more advanced courses are.
 For instance, the encouraged act of being proactive and reading texts in your own time is great preparation for further education as it will teach you to manage your time effectively and to be able to study independently.

 In addition, the ways in which you start to analyse texts at GCSE level will lead you onto the more complicated evaluations that you will learn to apply further down the line.

 Naturally, you will study one or more of William Shakespeare’s plays during your course, often teamed up with a selection of poetry.
 You will also cover various prose texts from the nineteenth century, with the Eduqas syllabus asking pupils to read key texts by Charlotte Bronte, Jane Austen, T S Eliot and Charles Dickens.